syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 ---

 # Getting Started
-This section provides a quick overview for getting started with the SfListView for WinForms.
+This section provides a quick overview for getting started with SfListView for WinForms.
 Walk through the entire process of creating the real world SfListView.

 ## Assembly Deployment
 The following list of assemblies should be added as reference from the Assemblies folder to use the SfListView in the application: